-The Pre-Action Protocol for the Resolution of Clinical Disputes sets out a code of good practice which the parties to a medical negligence dispute are expected to follow before Court proceedings are issued.
-The Protocol encourages a climate of openness and encourages the parties to find the most appropriate way of resolving the dispute.
-It also seeks to reduce delay and costs and the need for Court proceedings.
+The Pre-Action Protocol for the Resolution of Clinical Disputes sets out a code of good practice which parties to a medical negligence dispute are expected to follow before court proceedings are issued.
+The Protocol encourages the parties to find the most appropriate way of resolving the dispute and seeks to reduce delay and costs and the need for court proceedings.

-A Claimant is, however, permitted to commence Court proceedings without complying with the Protocol if, by reason of complying with it, his claim may be time-barred and/ or the patient’s position needs to be protected by early issue.
+A claimant can commence court proceedings without complying with the Protocol if, by complying with it, his claim may be time-barred and/ or the patient’s position needs to be protected by early issue.

-Where a patient or his adviser makes a request for medical records they are required to provide sufficient information to alert the healthcare provider where an adverse outcome has been serious or had serious consequences and be as specific as possible about the records which are required.
-The request should be made using the prescribed form which is annexed to the Protocol.
+Where a claimant requests medical records, s/he should provide sufficient information to alert the healthcare provider where an adverse outcome has been serious or had serious consequences and be as specific as possible about the records required.
+The request should be made using the prescribed form annexed to the Protocol.

 Third party healthcare providers are expected to co-operate in respect of any requests for copies of health records kept by them.

-If a healthcare provider fails to provide the medical records within 40 days, it is open to the patient or their adviser to apply to the Court for an order for pre-action disclosure.
+If a healthcare provider fails to provide the medical records within 40 days, the patient can apply to the court for an order for pre-action disclosure.